How can you get your character vocalizing even before they’re supposed to speak?

 Find out how pre-life comes into play and how you can use the technique to improvise in character while adding more context to your read.

 What is Pre-Life?

-When I was in Bob Bergen’s Advanced Animation Voice-Over weekend workshop, Bob told us that writers give voice artists “Pre-life” cues by writing words into the script such as Er, Um, Ah, or Ouf.
+When I was in an Advanced Animation Voice-Over weekend workshop, the instructor told us that writers give voice artists “Pre-life” cues by writing words into the script such as Er, Um, Ah, or Ouf.